 As it is the responsibility of the IRB to ensure minimum risk to research participants, after careful consideration, ASU's IRB will not be granting permission to undergraduate students to conduct in-person field studies due to concerns regarding COVID-19.
-Additionally, due to the current shelter in place orders, a mandatory halt of some research activities that involve in-person interactions with participants will be in effect until May 15, 2020.
+Additionally, due to the current shelter in place orders, a mandatory halt of some research activities that involve in-person interactions with participants will be in effect until further notice.

 The IRB will continue reviewing protocols submitted to the IRB for both undergraduate and graduate students.

 ASU’s research that meets one of more of the following criteria may occur or continue:

 - A significant likelihood of direct and meaningful benefit for individual participants

 - Research for which all in-person interactions can occur in the context of a needed clinical care visit.

 - Studies involving in-person interactions that can all be eliminated or modified to appropriate remote interactions that don’t compromise participant safety or the scientific integrity of the research.